Cosmological Constant Effect on Charged and Rotating Black Hole Shadows: Distortion and energy emission rate: comparative study

 \subsection{Distortion behaviors}

-To inspect the geometric deformations of the black hole shadows, one usually need two parameters $R_c$ and $\delta_c$ controlling the size and the shape, respectively \cite{hioki2009measurement,amir2016shapes}.
-In particular, the size is characterized by three specific points being top and bottom position of shadow ($\alpha_t,\beta_t$), ($\alpha_b,\beta_b$), the point of reference circle ($\tilde{\alpha}_p,0$).
-The point of distorted shadow circle ($\alpha_p,0$) intersects the horizontal axis at $\alpha_p$.
-The distance between the two letter points is controlled by a parameter $D_c= \tilde{\alpha}_p- {\alpha}_p=2R_c-(\alpha_r-\alpha_p)$ \cite{amir2016shapes}.
-Indeed, the parameter $R_c$ of the shadow is approximately given by
+To inspect the geometric deformations of the black hole shadows, one usually approach two parameters $R_c$ and $\delta_c$ providing the size and the shape approximations, respectively \cite{hioki2009measurement,amir2016shapes}.
+Precisely, the size is characterized by three specific points being top and bottom position of shadow ($x_t,y_t$), ($x_b,y_b$), the point of reference circle ($\tilde{x}_p,0$).
+In this way, the point of distorted shadow circle ($x_p,0$) meets the horizontal axis at $x_p$.
+Moreover, the distance between the two letter points is controlled by a parameter $D_c= \tilde{x}_p- {x}_p=2R_c-(x_r-x_p)$ \cite{amir2016shapes}. $R_c$ is approximately given by